clvLabs/batukeitor/resources/docs/features.md

   * `S1`: Surdo 1ª
 * Extra track for _Metrónomo_ (not editable in scores).
 * Not limited to 12 instruments/tracks, you can add as many as your computer can handle.
+* Multiple tracks can be created for each instruments (i.e. 2 different _Caixa_ tracks).
+* New instrument packs can be created and shared amongst crews.

 The `instruments.yml` in the _instruments pack_ allows you to set as many different instruments/tracks and sounds for each instrument as you wish: